LedgerWebApp/NHDD/README.md

 Generally all those task proves to be hectic as one has to analyze/make arithmetic assumptions on those records which mainly proves to be a hectic task

-Also for managing records one needs to hold it on a notebook and a pen which drives over it and buying this too add up a considerable expense .Also for analyzing records it takes a considerable amount of time and human effort.
-Also human efforts are prone to calculation mistakes.

-Challenges our solution has deal with:

-Maintaining records .
-Analyse the records .
-Update records .
-extra cost of buying a notebook and a pen.
-Calculation mistakes.
-Time saving.

 # Solution :

 ![Screenshot](UI.png)